MicrosoftDocs/visualstudio-docs/docs/ide/create-new-project.md

 The tags that appear under each template correspond to the three dropdown filters (Language, platform, and project type).

 > [!TIP]
 > If you don't see the template you're looking for, you might be missing a workload for Visual Studio.
-To install additional workloads, for example, **Azure Development** or **Mobile Development with .NET**, click the **Install more tools and features** link to open Visual Studio Installer.
+To install additional workloads, for example, **Azure Development** or **Mobile Development with .NET**, select the **Install more tools and features** link to open Visual Studio Installer.
 From there, select the workloads you want to install, and then select **Modify**.
 After that, additional project templates will be available to choose from.
 >
 > :::image type="content" source="../get-started/csharp/media/vs-2022/not-finding-what-looking-for.png" alt-text="Screenshot of the 'Install more tools and features' link in Visual Studio 2022.":::

 Select a template and then select **Next**.

 ::: moniker-end

-::: moniker range=">=vs-2019"

 ## Configure your new project